buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcRelSpaceBoundary.md

 !["IfcRelSpaceBoundary_virtual (35K)"](../../../../figures/ifcrelspaceboundary_virtual.png "Figure 5 &mdash; Space boundary of virtual element")

 As shown in Figure 42, if the _IfcRelSpaceBoundary_ is used to express a physical boundary between two spaces, the attribute _PhysicalOrVirtualBoundary_ has to be set to PHYSICAL.
 The attribute _RelatedBuildingElement_ has to be given and points to the element providing the space boundary.
-The attribute _ConnectionGeometry_ may be inserted, in this case it describes the physical space boundary geometically, or it may be omited, in that case it describes a physical space boundary logically.
+The attribute _ConnectionGeometry_ may be inserted, in this case it describes the physical space boundary geometically, or it may be omitted, in that case it describes a physical space boundary logically.

 !["IfcRelSpaceBoundary_physical (35K)"](../../../../figures/ifcrelspaceboundary_physical.png "Figure 6 &mdash; Space boundary of physical element")